kellenmather/quotes-exam/README.md

   4. A bank of quotes which populates all quotes minus the ones already favorited
   5. A page for each user that lists all quotes created by them as well as a number count of created quotes

+This was created using Pylot framework to see more about it you can read below:

 # Pylot MVC (beta)
 Pylot MVC is a lightweight MVC framework built in Python leveraging flask.